SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     </tr>
     <tr>
     <td>Solace.JndiTemplate</td>
-    <td>This template outlines general connection details for reaching the Solace JNDI hosted on the Solace Message Broker.
+    <td>This template outlines general connection details for reaching the Solace JNDI hosted on the Solace Event Broker.
 The Solace JNDI is used to look up parameters for client connections and for destinations.</td>
     </tr>
     <tr>
     <td>Solace.JndiObjectFactoryBean</td>